maieutic-nlp/Data-Science-meets-Political-Science/_projects/7_project.md

 related_publications: true
 ---

 Professor Adam Sheingate will join us once again today to talk about political microtargetting.
-There is only one reading for this final class{% cite votta2024does %}.
+This is the final assigned reading of the semester {% cite votta2024does %}.